 We know your new virtual work has been highly disruptive.
 But in the spirit of looking on the bright side, consider the following upsides of remote work.

 Let’s start with the obvious.
 Millions of people are out of work and applying for unemployment.
 For those of us who have the ability to work from the safety of our homes — albeit in less than ideal circumstances – deep gratitude is in order.

 Focused work time.

-Yes, the joys of working in sweatpants has been much celebrated lately.
+Yes, the joys of working in sweatpants have been much celebrated lately.
 But it’s more than that.
 You have the flexibility to make your own schedule now.
 Many companies have created very relaxed hours to support parents who are supervising young children or school from home.
 Here’s a download with great tips for meetings.

 The average commute time is approximately 30 mins.
 That’s an hour a day you are not spending in your car that you can use for sleeping in, exercising, hobby or family time.

-Headlines appear everyday about the positive environmental impacts of the worldwide quarantine.
+Headlines appear every day about the positive environmental impacts of the worldwide quarantine.
 No one wants sickness, loss of life or economic collapse, but the reduced greenhouse gas emissions and improved air quality are one silver lining.

 No driving, no dry cleaning, no business travel.
 Yes, it’s a simpler life with fewer entertainment choices, but it’s also a less expensive one.